 The divine system of capitalized terms.
-Surveying what had come to light, up to that point, reveals something else of great importance:
+Surveying what had come to light, up to that point, revealed something else of great importance: the whole investigation had to do with Mary Baker Eddy's new language-the language of capitalized terms.
+The 7 synonyms for God are capitalized; the four sides of the holy city as Word, Christ, Christianity, and Science are capitalized; and the 4 levels of Science relate to capitalized terms.
+In this way, we have three categories of capitalized terms, showing:

-the whole investigation had to do with Mary Baker Eddy's new language - the language of capitalized terms.
-The seven synonyms for God are capitalized; the four sides of the holy city as Word, Christ, Christianity and Science are capitalized; and the four levels of Science relate to capitalized terms.
-In this way we have three categories of capitalized terms, showing 1) the seven synonyms for God defining the nature of Being, 2) the fourfold operation of Being as Word, Christ, Christianity and Science and 3) the four levels of Science, depicting the multi-dimensional sense of Being touching every level of experience.
-These three categories of Being, when interwoven, form the divine system of Christian Science - just as in arithmetic we have the 10 digits, then the four ways of calculating with them, and thirdly their use when integrated in the various fields of mathematics (algebra, trigonometry, calculus, etc.).
-No wonder that one of the first marginal headings in the textbook reads, "The spiritual mathematics" (p.3).
-In this way the system of Christian Science comes out of one root, God, and combines the capitalized terms for God into "one web of consistency without seam or rent" (S. & H.242:25).
+- The 7 synonyms for God defining the nature of Being - The 4-fold operation of Being as Word, Christ, Christianity and Science - The 4 levels of Science, depicting the multi-dimensional sense of Being touching every level of experience

+These three categories of Being, when interwoven, form the divine system of Christian Science-just as in arithmetic we have the 10 digits, then the four ways of calculating with them, and thirdly their use when integrated in the various fields of mathematics (algebra, trigonometry, calculus, etc.).
+No wonder that one of the first marginal headings in the Textbook reads, "The spiritual mathematics" (S&H 3:6).
+In this way, the system of Christian Science comes out of one root, God, and combines the capitalized terms for God into "one web of consistency without seam or rent" (S&H 242:25).

 We can now clearly see the task that lies before us.
-In the first place we have to study the spiritual meaning of the capitalized terms.
-This will gently culture our consciousness to think in terms of categories and relationships of categories - no longer in atomistic truths; consciousness then gets a multi-dimensional awareness, so that finally "thought accepts the divine infinite calculus" (S. & H.520:14).
-A whole new world opens np and its language is wholly spiritual.
+Our first step is to study the spiritual meaning of the capitalized terms.
+This will gently culture our consciousness to think in terms of categories and relationships between the categories-no longer in atomistic truths; consciousness then gets a multi-dimensional awareness, so that finally "thought accepts the divine infinite calculus" (S&H 520:14).
+A whole new world opens up and its language is wholly spiritual.